beached/daw_json_link/readme.md

 # JSON Link
 This library is different.
-It assumes we know that data structures we will be recieving and uses that knowledge to provide a clean interface for parsing.
+It assumes we know what data structures we will be recieving and uses that knowledge to provide a clean interface for parsing.
 Describing the mappings between JSON and C++, one needs only one method to parse and an additional one for serialization.

 ### Installing and Requirements
 ## Requirements